Interactive Museum Installations: ROI, Costs & Real Examples (2026)

 How to measure

-• Pre/post “1-minute learning checks” (optional)
+• Pre/post "1-minute learning checks" (for formal evaluation)

-• Qualitative feedback sampling (structured, not anecdotal)
+• Qualitative feedback sampling (structured interviews, not anecdotal comments)

 3) Accessibility and inclusion

 Multiple input methods—touch, motion, voice, large-print modes, captions, audio description—make content accessible regardless of language, age, or ability.
+Done well, accessibility features benefit everyone, not just those who need them.

 How to measure

-• Accessibility mode usage
+• Accessibility mode usage (track which features get used)

-• Drop-off points (where people give up)
+• Drop-off points by visitor segment (where do people give up?)

 4) Revenue lift (indirect but real)